luqmanbarry/rhocp-3-ways-apps-autoscaling/README.md

 As a developer, you can use a horizontal pod autoscaler (HPA) to specify how OpenShift Container Platform should automatically increase or decrease the scale of a replication controller or deployment configuration, based on metrics collected from the pods that belong to that replication controller or deployment configuration.
 You can create an HPA for any deployment, deployment config, replica set, replication controller, or stateful set. -- OpenShift Docs

-Supported metrics The following metrics are supported by horizontal pod autoscaler (HPA):
+The following metrics are supported by horizontal pod autoscaler (HPA):

 <table>